joshdchang/augie-ui-prototypes/README.md

 The idea is to encourage both fast prototyping and scalable modularization

 1. Prototype small peices of UI in place with Tailwind (probably using CSS Grid) - this is very fast and intuitive
-2. Convert inline peices of UI into local components - this allows for a single source of truth within a page, which is especially important for Tailwind classes; if these components are descriptively named, this will also turn the return of the page into a glancable, self-documenting template for easily understanding the page's structure
+2. Convert inline peices of UI into local components - this allows for a single source of truth within a page, which is especially important for Tailwind classes; if these components are descriptively named, this will also turn the return of the page into a self-documenting template for easily understanding the page's structure
 3. As necessary, generalize and nest components further
 4. As necessary, convert local components into global components - allows for single source of truth for the whole website